Complaints Procedure

 • The Information Officer will carefully consider the complaint and address the complainant’s concerns in an amicable manner.
 In considering the complaint, the Information Officer will endeavour to resolve the complaint in a fair manner and in accordance with the principles outlined in POPIA.

-• The Information Officer must also determine whether the complaint relates to an error or breach of confidentiality that has occurred and which may have a wider impact on Optivest Health Services’s data subjects.
+• The Information Officer must also determine whether the complaint relates to an error or breach of confidentiality that has occurred and which may have a wider impact on Optivest Health Services’ data subjects.

 • Where the Information Officer has reason to believe that the personal information of data subjects has been accessed or acquired by an unauthorised person, the Information Officer will consult with Optivest Health Services’s governing body where after the affected data subjects and the Information Regulator will be informed of this breach.

-• The Information Officer will revert to the complainant with a proposed solution with the option of escalating the complaint to Optivest Health Services’s governing body within 7 working days of receipt of the complaint.
+• The Information Officer will revert to the complainant with a proposed solution with the option of escalating the complaint to Optivest Health Services’ governing body within 7 working days of receipt of the complaint.
 In all instances, Optivest Health Services will provide reasons for any decisions taken and communicate any anticipated deviation from the specified timelines.

 • The Information Officer’s response to the data subject may comprise any of the following: